rbakker/FancyPipe/sphinx/parallelprocessing.rst

 for jobs to appear in the queue.
 Upon completion, the worker node submits the result to a *result queue*.
 The main process listens to this queue, and feeds the result to tasks that need it as input.
-This continues until all requested outputs of the outer module are computed.
+This continues until all requested outputs of the outer task are computed.

 Multi-threading, multi-processing, and distributed processing